Understanding Gyroscopic Precession In RC Helicopters

 Gyroscopic Precession vs. Phase Lag

 Well, not exactly...
-Everything about the 90 degree phase shift you will see/experience on your RC helicopter holds true, but is gyroscopic precession the primary reason for it?
+Everything about the 90 degree phase delay you will see/experience on your RC helicopter holds true, but is gyroscopic precession the reason for it?

-Just as I explained in my RC Helicopter Lift article, regarding the two lift theories; there are also two for explaining this 90 degree phase shift.
-The easy and commonly accepted way (precession), or the hard way that is fundamentally more accurate (phase lag).
+Just as I explained in my RC Helicopter Lift article, regarding the two theories of lift; there are also two for explaining this 90 degree phase shift.
+The incorrect and commonly accepted way (precession), or the less common but fundamentally accurate way (phase lag or phase delay).

 As an RC helicopter instructor, like most instructors, I try to make this RC heli learning curve as easy & quick as possible for beginners.
-When it comes to explaining the reason that 90 degree phase shift or lag occurs, gyroscopic precession is simply the easiest for most beginners & newbies to grasp.
+When it comes to explaining the reason that 90 degree phase delay or lag occurs, gyroscopic precession is simply the easiest for most beginners & newbies to grasp in a short amount of time.
 It's also by far the most popular reason you will read about in aviation articles, even in the full size world.

 PRIMARILY however, the precession theory is what most if not all RC helicopter examinations if your club or instructor has a formal exam, will teach and want for a correct answer.
 Again, I'm coming at this from an instructor's point of view, not a rotor system dynamists'.